 For the more musically inclined:

-Elinor studied classical violin with Noel Travers and Diana Cummings and received master classes from Anker Buch, Hu Kun, Lydia Mordkovitch and Siegmund Nissel among others.
+Elinor studied classical violin with Noel Travers and Diana Cummings and received master classes from Anker Buch, Hu Kun, Lydia Mordkovitch and Siegmund Nissel.
 Elinor freelanced in the UK and France and performed with all the major ensembles in Cape Town as member, leader or soloist.
-While in New York, Elinor studied with Kenny Werner, frequently performing in venues in the west village and Brooklyn.
-Since her arrival in Boston Elinor has received instruction from John McNeil, Dominique Eade and pedagogue extraordinaire Jerry Bergonzi.
+Elinor completed her master's in jazz performance at NYU under the tutelage of formidable jazz pianist, Kenny Werner, frequently performing in venues in the west village and Brooklyn.
+Inspired by the education she received, Elinor won a place in the prestigious doctorate of musical arts program at NEC where she received jazz instruction from pedagogue extraordinaire Jerry Bergonzi, classical composition lessons from Stratis Minakakis and rarified free music training as a member of the Joe Morris Ensemble.